zr87/NG-Todo/README.md

 ## Design story points
-Use the [Angular Material](https://material.angular.io/) to add style to the app!
+Use the [Angular Material](https://material.angular.io/) library to add style to the app!
 It is on You which theme you choose!

 | Code       | Story title | description     |
 | :---       |    :----:   | :---          |